“The latent causes of faction are thus sown in the nature of man.” —James Madison, Federalist No. 10 (1787)

 - Hillary Clinton throws gas on the fire with her civility comments.

-- The protesters who accosted Jeff Flake was … funded by George Soros.
+- The protester who accosted Jeff Flake was … funded by George Soros.

 - Trump expands the ethanol boondoggle for political gain.